Filippo-Venturini/asmd23-public-models/README.md

 ## Task 2 - Artist

-In this task the implementation of the Petri Net is extended by adding priority values to the transitions of the net.
+In this task the implementation of the Petri Net is extended by adding the concepts of priority and colors or the tokens and the transitions.

-The code can be found at the path *scala.u06.modelling.PetriNet.scala*.
+The code can be found at the path *scala.u06.modelling.ExtendedPetriNet.scala*.

+### Priorities

 Here the idea is to add to the Trn case class an Int field for the priority, with the default value at 1 for so if the user doesn't want to use priorities everything works as before.